aws-neuron/aws-neuron-sdk/docs/neuron-install-guide.md

 ```

 #### TensorBoard

 ```bash
 pip install tensorboard-neuron
 ```

-* Installing `tensorflow-neuron` will automatically install `tensorboard-neuron` as a dependency
+> *NOTE:* Installing `tensorflow-neuron` will automatically install `tensorboard-neuron` as a dependency

-* To verify `tensorboard-neuron` is installed correctly, do `tensorboard_neuron -h | grep run_neuron_profile`.
+> To verify `tensorboard-neuron` is installed correctly, run `tensorboard_neuron -h | grep run_neuron_profile`.
 If nothing is shown, please retry installation with the `--force-reinstall` option.

 #### MXNet